fclorenzo/pkreborn-access/README.md

 ## Description

 This is a mod to further enhance accessibility for blind players in the Pokémon Reborn game, designed to be played alongside the "blindstep" password.
-The mod is originally a fork of Malta 10's pathfinding mod, and DemICE's distance gauge mod.
+The mod is originally a fork of Malta 10's pathfinding mod.

 Confirmed working with game version 19.6 on Windows and the NVDA screen reader: <https://www.nvaccess.org/download/>.